GordianNaught/FORF/README.md

 FORF
 ====

-an non-standard, indirect threaded FORTH (x86 32bit AT&amp;T assembly)
+a non-standard, indirect threaded FORTH (x86 32bit AT&amp;T assembly)

 The file FORF.fs contains definitions of many low level words, in FORF.